emeka-io/smart-night-light-system/docs/phase1_description.md

 ```

 ## 6. Observations & Limitations
-"After testing Phase 1, I realized that pure automation is actually a headache.
+After testing Phase 1, I realized that pure automation is actually a headache.
 The system was "smart" enough to detect light, but too "dumb" to know when I didn't want it on.

 ### The "Cinema" Problem:
-"I noticed a major flaw in the logic during real-world use.
+I noticed a major flaw in the logic during real-world use.
 If I wanted to watch a movie or try to sleep in a dark room, the LED would snap ON and stay there.
-There was no way to tell the system, 'I know it's dark, but keep the light off.'"
+There was no way to tell the system, "I know it's dark, but keep the light off".

 ###Key Takeaways:
-- "**Automation isn't always better**: A system without a manual off switch is incomplete and intrusive."
+- **Total Automation isn't always better**: A system without a manual off switch is incomplete and intrusive.

-}
+- **Sensor Jitter**: Near the 450 threshold, the light would flicker(blink) rapidly.